What is the best property management software for your rental properties?

 Then, click “New” to create a new account:

 QuickBooks will automatically create one for you, but it may not be ideally suited for property management.
-More on that here in our Property Management Chart of Accounts guide.
+More on that is discussed here in our Property Management Chart of Accounts guide.

 So, name and describe it in a way that will make it easily identifiable when you run accounting reports.